 The complexity of natural and manmade systems constantly challenges the capabilities and the robustness of computational methods, and it continues to inspire development in Computational Science.
 The MOSAIC group focuses on developing and applying computational methods for data analysis, simulation, and optimization of complex real-world systems.
-While each of these areas is vast in itself, we focus on:
+Our research builds on and extends key discoveries we have made in the past, including:

 - an efficient algorithm for single-particle tracking without motion priors and its application to virus entry [2,3].